Panda381/PicoLibSDK/Readme.txt

   calculation method - Ln, Exp, Sqrt, Sin, Cos, Tan, arcus, hyperbolic functions and many more.
 Linear factorials with accurate and fast calculation.

-- Display drivers: Prepared support of TFT and VGA display with resolution 320x240 up to 800x600, with 4, 8, 15 or 16 bits output.
+- Display drivers: Prepared support of TFT, VGA and HDMI display with resolution 320x240 up to 800x600, with 4, 8, 15 or 16 bits output.

 - Devices: Support of Picoino/PicoinoMini with 8-bit QVGA display, DemoVGA with